cico-rial/cico-rial/README.md

 # 👋 Welcome to My GitHub!

 ## ⚠️ Work in Progress 🙉
-🔧 My GitHub is currently being updated, so things might look **a bit chaotic**.
-Expect new projects, improvements, and better organization soon!
+🔧 My GitHub is currently being updated, so things might look **a bit empty**.
+Expect new projects, improvements, and better organization very soon!

 ## 💡 About Me
 I am an AI student @ Università di Bolgona, passionate about **deep learning, natural language processing and computer vision**.
 I enjoy exploring cutting-edge AI technologies and applying them to real-world problems.
 Currently, I am seeking an **AI internship** to expand my skills and gain hands-on industry experience.